-Hardboard is one of the most versatile and affordable kinds of sheet material, and the hardboard products in our Building Supplies Online sheet materials range is ideal for those in the construction industry, and people working in the new build and refurbishment trades for both domestic and commercial projects, who want to buy quality hardboard in bulk at great value prices when undertaking a project.
+Hardboard is one of the most versatile and affordable kinds of sheet material, and the hardboard products in our Building Supplies Online sheet materials range are ideal for those in the construction industry.
+As well as this they are great for people working in the new build and refurbishment trades for both domestic and commercial projects, who want to buy quality hardboard in bulk at great value prices when undertaking a project.

 What is Hardboard?

 Hardboard is a composite, engineered wood product, made using moistened residual wood fibres such as wood chips and wood shavings that are then heated and pressed under high pressure to form the hardboard sheets.
 Because the manufacture process for hardboard makes use of residual wood products it helps to avoid waste and so can be an environmentally responsible product to use in your building and refurbishment projects.

 The hardboard products in our sheet material range are certified by the Forest Sustainability Council (FSC).
 This use of residual wood products in the manufacture of hardboard also helps to make hardboard one of the most affordable types of sheet material for the applications it is suitable for.
 This manufacturing process of hardboard creates a product that has some especially desirable properties.

 Why use Hardboard?